peterwrightdev/CalastoneWordFilters/README.md

 When prompted, select which filters to apply.
 Details below provide some more on this, but hopefully the names are fairly self-explanatory.
 Enter "0 1 2" (without quotes) to run all filters, or any subset of that.

-If a parameterised Filter was chosen to include (ExcludeShortWordsFilter or ExcludeWordsContainingChar), then user will be prompted to enter a value if they wish.
-For ExcludeShortWordsFilter, this will determine the minimum length of the word that can be returned, for ExcludeWordsContainingChar, this will define a character to blacklist.
+If a parameterised Filter was chosen to include (ExcludeShortWordsFilter or ExcludeWordsContainingCharFilter), then user will be prompted to enter a value if they wish.
+For ExcludeShortWordsFilter, this will determine the minimum length of the word that can be returned, for ExcludeWordsContainingCharFilter, this will define a character to blacklist.
 User can just press enter here to take the defaults of 3 and t respectively

 Once these have been supplied, the filters selected with the parameters chosen (if applicable) will be applied to the file and resulting words which are not removed by the filters will be returned.